-Our mission is to support the social, emotional and reading skills that are foundational for student success by mobilizing community volunteers to read with students in elementary schools.
+To support the social, emotional and reading skills that are foundational for student success by advancing our literacy platform and mobilizing community volunteers.

 Why?
 Fewer than half of Kansas City, Missouri third graders are reading on grade level.
 In many high-need schools, it’s fewer than 25 percent.
 Children who are not reading by third grade are four times more likely to drop out of high school.
 Lead to Read KC is addressing this challenge.
 Learn more >